 4 – It’s the place to host social learning – NOT THE BEST

 Social learning happens mostly in the workflow as people interact and learn from one another as they do their work and share their knowledge and experiences with another.
-And since many organizations have now enabled this with the use of enterprise social platforms and network, it makes far better sense to use these very same platforms to host your formal social learning activities, and integrate learning into work.
+And since many organizations have now enabled this with the use of enterprise social platforms and networks, it makes far better sense to use these very same platforms to host your formal social learning activities, and integrate learning into work.

 5 – It’s a source of continuous learning – PARTLY